 Common school activities — including fun things like games and story time — can be problematic for children who struggle with

 visual processing difficulties.
-Figure-ground perception is an important aspect of visual processing that allows children to understand what they see — an important brain function that affects everything from learning to read to solving puzzles.
+Figure-ground perception is an essential aspect of visual processing that allows children to understand what they see — a critical brain function that affects everything from learning to read to solving puzzles.

 What Is Figure-Ground Perception?

-Figure-ground perception is the ability to differentiate an object from its background.
-Children who struggle with this skill often have trouble learning to read, particularly as their books feature an increasing number of words on each page.
+Poor visual figure-ground perception makes it difficult to find specific text on a page or to distinguish between letters with a similar appearance, like lowercase n, r, and m, or a, d, g, and q.5 Children who struggle with figure-ground perception often have trouble learning to read, particularly as their books feature an increasing number of words on each page.
 It’s also hard for them to scan text for relevant information.
-They often also find it difficult to put together puzzles or enjoy artwork with lots of detail.

 - Your child has trouble concentrating on books with small print and/or many words per page.

-- Your child has trouble copying notes from the board.
+- Your child has trouble copying notes from the board or worksheet

 - Your child struggles with "I Spy" and "Hidden Pictures" games.